ajinkya-k/nsyr-matching-testing/README.md

     max_K = NULL # max K to use in full matching with control-to-exposure is between 1:K and K:1 )
 ```

+## Testing

+### Installing the Dependencies

+#### Gurobi Optimizer

+For the binary testing, Gurobi needs to be installed.
+Follow the instructions here [for installing the Gurobi Optimizer and the associated R installation](https://cran.r-project.org/web/packages/prioritizr/vignettes/gurobi_installation_guide.html).
+Note that an academic license for the Gurobi Optimizer is available on their website.
+(Note: The Gurobi `R` package also requires the `slam` package.)

+#### Other `R` packages

+The continuous testing requires the `sensitivityfull` package in `R` which can be found [on CRAN](https://cran.r-project.org/web/packages/sensitivityfull/index.html).

+### Usage

 [^1]: Ajinkya H. Kokandakar, Yuzhou Lin, Steven Jin, Jordan Weiss, Amanda R. Rabinowitz, Reuben A. Buford May, Sameer K. Deshpande, Dylan Small. _Protocol for an observational study on the effects of adolescent sports participation on health in early adulthood_. [arXiv:2211.02104](https://arxiv.org/abs/2211.02104)